progos-ai/openai_flutter_sdk/doc/EvalsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**cancelEvalRun**](EvalsApi.md#cancelevalrun) | **POST** /evals/{eval_id}/runs/{run_id} | Cancel an ongoing evaluation run.
-[**createEval**](EvalsApi.md#createeval) | **POST** /evals | Create the structure of an evaluation that can be used to test a model&#39;s performance.
+[**createEval**](EvalsApi.md#createeval) | **POST** /evals | Create the structure of an evaluation that can be used to test a model's performance.
 An evaluation is a set of testing criteria and the config for a data source, which dictates the schema of the data used in the evaluation.
 After creating an evaluation, you can run it on different models and model parameters.
 We support several types of graders and datasources.
 For more information, see the [Evals guide](/docs/guides/evals).
 [**createEvalRun**](EvalsApi.md#createevalrun) | **POST** /evals/{eval_id}/runs | Kicks off a new run for a given evaluation, specifying the data source, and what model configuration to use to test.
 The datasource will be validated against the schema specified in the config of the evaluation.
 [**deleteEval**](EvalsApi.md#deleteeval) | **DELETE** /evals/{eval_id} | Delete an evaluation.
 [**deleteEvalRun**](EvalsApi.md#deleteevalrun) | **DELETE** /evals/{eval_id}/runs/{run_id} | Delete an eval run.